clmn/color-scale-generator/README.md

-Figma plugin to generate color scale from a base color
+# Design system color scale generator
+After deciding on base palette, generate the rest with the plugin